 We wrote a super guide to travel with Eurail Pass, how to choose the best pass, how to avoid booking fees and how to enjoy the train rides.
 There you will find all the information you need to plan your train trip to the Czech Republic or in Europe.
 We also have one blog post about traveling with Eurail in Scandinavia, as Norway, Sweden, Denmark, and Finland have different rules.

-Doesn’t matter how you gonna travel to the Czech Republic, what you have to do is to plan your trip wisely and discover all the cool things to do in Prague.
+It doesn’t matter how you gonna travel to the Czech Republic, what you have to do is to plan your trip wisely and discover all the cool things to do in Prague.
 And take the time to explore the Czech Republic beyond its capital, follow our travel tips to other amazing destination:

 Love this post?
 Pin it for later!!

-Conclusion of What to do in Prague
+Conclusion of what to do in Prague

 Prague hidden gems are worth searching for!
 We know that you will enjoy a trip that is fun and different from the usual with our list of unusual things to do in Prague!